lynnlangit/CromwellOnAzure/README.md

  * See our [Troubleshooting Guide](docs/troubleshooting-guide.md/#FAQs,-advanced-troubleshooting-and-known-issues-for-Cromwell-on-Azure) for more information.<br/>
  * Known issues and work-arounds are [documented here](docs/troubleshooting-guide.md/#Known-Issues-And-Mitigation)<br/>

-If you are running into an issue and cannot find any information in the troubleshooting guide, please open a GitHub issue!<br/>

 ![Logo](/docs/screenshots/logo.png)

 ## Cromwell on Azure